 So then, the being that is the First Cause, being free from mere potentiality as regards its existence, is thereby free from being limited or restricted as regards its existence.
 But since the basis for something to exist is the basis for the thing to be what it is, the character of this being is also established apart from any basis of limitation or restriction.
 It is what Saint Thomas called Pure Act, where the word “act” indicates both actuality and active energy at once.
 For Aquinas considered that to be actual is something like to be activated (or, as is often said, “actuated”) to exist in real life.
 But the First Cause is actual of itself, as pure active energy.
 Therefore, this being that is Pure Act (which is the First Cause) turns out to be necessary and infinite.

 This result, in turn, has serious consequences, of which the most obvious are that this being is indeed not subject to multiplicity and change.
 First of all, it follows that this being is above time and change.
-For there is no basis to develop or receive different attributes at different times.
+For change has to do with potentiality and its actualization.
+Now, a thing comes to exist by coming to be actually real instead of merely possible or potential.
+Thus, a thing that comes into existence can be said to change insofar as there is some new actualization of potentiality.
+But once a thing exists, it can change only insofar as it has within itself some potentiality that remains subject to some new actualization.
+With no potentiality, there is no basis for this being to develop or receive different attributes at different times.
 Nor is there any weakness within it whereby it might lapse or fail and change in that way, since it is pure active energy.
 (Along this line, it cannot perish, nor indeed it can it arise.)
 Moreover, it is false to say that, since this being is profoundly active, it must be constantly in motion and flux.
 The activity of this being has to be much more like standing perfectly still instead.

 Second, this being is “perfect” as enjoying all the richness of the whole order of being.
 This is what it is for something to be Pure Act in the sense explained.
 All the positive “value” that can possibly exist, or that anything can possibly enjoy, must pertain to this being somehow.
 Of course, how this works must be very different from how lesser beings have what perfection they have.
 Among lesser beings, having one perfection excludes having another.
 The being that is the First Cause must have all these perfections in some appropriate (superior) mode.